ajfisher/ajfisher.me/src/content/posts/2012-11-20-a-clickster-fail-of-epic-proportions.md

 From designing web applications that could withstand the load of half the young adult population of the UK to listen to and download the latest track featured on a Smirnoff Ice advert.
 To ensuring the website for the Melbourne Cup could stay up when hundreds of thousands of people all decide to find out the winner at 3:15pm on the first Tuesday of November each year.
 Or maybe it's just designing ecommerce applications so that when a marketing director decides on a whim to do a 40% off sale with 3 hours notice over lunch time and then email several hundred thousand customers the website will manage to survive.

-For the first two hours of the 24 hour sale, the website was simply unavailable due to meltdown.
+For the first two hours of the 24 hour sale, <b>the website was simply unavailable due to meltdown</b>.
 Three hours in as I write this I can get a smattering of pages from the site but no deals to speak of.

 Most of the retailers have responded admirably, turning to their social media channels to direct customers to their own websites where they could get the offers anyway.
 This, for me, was a highlight, showing yet again the web's ability to route around failure.
 Indeed many smaller brands quickly capitalised on the fiasco, launching their own deals on their sites to try and lure in customers who were eager to spend - hijacking the twitter and Facebook back-channels to their own ends.